cfengine/documentation/reference/promise-types/packages.markdown

      }
 ```

-**Notes**: If no architecture is specified for the given package manager, then
+**Notes:** If no architecture is specified for the given package manager, then
 do not define this regex.

 #### package_list_command

-**Description**: Command to obtain a list of available packages
+**Description:** Command to obtain a list of available packages

 This command should provide a complete list of the packages installed on
 the system.
 It might also list packages that are not installed.
 Those